By Deborah Lucas MSc.Eq.S.,CBiol., R.Nutr.

 Molasses is also present in molassed sugar beet pulp as some is added back during production.
 Molassed beet pulp therefore contains roughly 20% sugar, similar to grass, but it is fed at much lower rates.
 Sugar is actually vital for horses as an energy source and the central nervous system –including the brain – specifically requires glucose for energy.

-Other ingredients that may be added to chaff include soya oil to increase energy content with some chaffs containing as much as 20% oil but more commonly around 10%.
+Other ingredients that may be added to chaff for horses include soya oil to increase energy content with some chaffs containing as much as 20% oil but more commonly around 10%.

 Flavours that may be added include citrus, apple, teaberry and cherry.
 Cherry has been shown to be one of the horse’s favourite flavours!

 Apple may be added for flavour and sweetness.
 Many horses require medication at some time such as daily doses of bute, for example.
 Also some horses dislike the addition of supplements or additives to the feed and will reject it.
 Flavoured chaffs are excellent for helping to mask the drugs and improve palatability of the feed.
 Mollichaff Applechaff, for example, contains natural apple pieces and apple flavouring making it highly appetising for horses.
-This type of chaff is ideal for fussy feeders.
+This is an ideal chaff for fussy horses.

 For veteran horses with poor dentition, chaffs are a valuable source of chopped or short fibre, reducing the need to rely so much on the teeth for cutting.
 They can provide a more palatable base for a feed to help encourage appetite, whilst maintaining the intake of vital fibre.